stellar/freighter/docs/docs/guide/usingLyra.md

 ---
-id: usingLyra
+id: usingFreighter
-title: Using Lyra
+title: Using Freighter
 ---

 We now have an extension installed on our machine and a library to interact with it.
 This library will provide you methods to send and receive data from a user's extension in your website or application.